How to Create Effective Food Standard Operating Procedures

 Common Challenges in Creating SOPs

-Writing standard operating procedures can be difficult even with a solid plan.
+Writing standard operating procedures can be difficult, even with a solid plan.

 One of the biggest challenges you may face is the lack of resources.
 Creating SOPs requires significant time and effort.
 You might completely put off the task if you don't find time between shifts, prep, and ordering.

 Inconsistent input from staff also adds to the complexity.
 Employees may give different answers or feedback for the same task, making it hard to know what method is best.
+Misalignment between different teams often results in costly mistakes.

 Benefits of Implementing SOPs